teasetstudio/Tic-Tac-Toe/README.md

 # Follow the link below to check this this project out

-This project hosted on [Vercel](https://tic-tac-toe-nine-weld.vercel.app).
+This [PROJECT](https://tic-tac-toe-nine-weld.vercel.app) hosted on Vercel.

+This is project created by create-react-app.

 ## Available Scripts